Jwink3101/PyFiSync/README.md

 * Robust tracking of file moves
     * Especially powerful on MacOS, but works well enough on linux.
-* Rsynce Mode:
+* rsync Mode:
-    * Works out of the box with Python (tested on 2.7 and 3.6) for rsync
+    * Works out of the box with Python (tested on 2.7 and 3.5+) for rsync
     * Works over SSH for secure and easy connections with rsync mode
-    * Uses rsync for actual file transfers to save bandwidth
+    * Uses rsync for actual file transfers to save bandwidth and make use of existing file data
 * [rclone][rclone] mode: (beta!)
     * Can connect to a wide variety of cloud-services and offers encryption
 * Extensively tested for a **huge** variety of edge-cases

 ## Details